jmp0xf/blog/archetypes/default.md

 description: ""
 tags: []
 categories: []
-author: ""

 # you can close something for this content if you open it in config.toml.
-comment: false
+comment: true
-toc: false
-# you can define another contentCopyright. e.g. contentCopyright: "This is an another copyright."
-contentCopyright: false
+showtoc: false
-reward: false
+math: false
-mathjax: false
+highligh: false
+highlight_languages: []
 ---

 <!--more-->